-We find evidence, summarized in Figure 4, that companies with high wellbeing ratings perform strongly in the stock market.
-The data suggests that a portfolio of high-wellbeing companies outperforms standard benchmarks, particularly during periods where the stock market is generally increasing.
-Taking the period as a whole, using our main aggregated measure of subjective wellbeing-which combines happiness, stress, satisfaction, and purpose-we find that investing \$1,000 using this strategy in January 2021 would leave an investor with around \$1,300 by the start of March 2023, compared with roughly \$1,100 had they invested instead in the S&P 500.
+Taking the period as a whole, using our main aggregated measure of subjective workplace wellbeing-which combines happiness, stress, satisfaction, and purpose-we find that investing \$1,000 using this strategy in January 2021 would leave an investor with around \$1,533 by the start of July 2024, compared with roughly \$1,479, \$1,408, and \$1,401 had they invested instead in the S&P 500, Nasdaq Composite, or Russell 3000, respectively.

 We also break down the analysis by wellbeing measure in Figure 5.
-The portfolios in each case have a large amount of overlap, given that the four measures of wellbeing are strongly correlated with each other across companies (happiness, satisfaction, and purpose, in particular).
-For this reason, it is not surprising that we find similar patterns of results regardless of the measure used to create the list.
-It will be important to continue to track all of these results as time goes on, and more and more data is collected.
+The portfolios in each case have a large amount of overlap, given that the four measures of wellbeing are strongly correlated with each other across companies.
+While we find broadly similar patterns of results regardless of the measure used to create the list, it is also clear that each measure contributes to the Work Wellbeing Score index in its own particular way.